COSC3020/mergesort-aerick-321/README.md

 its worst-case runtime.
 Add your answer, including your reasoning, to this markdown file.

+Didn't know where to start on this one, used ChatGPT to write tips on how to start this without code and then wrote the code myself.
 “I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.”